 With that said, much of what makes The Road unforgettable is its painstaking faithfulness to the central thesis of McCarthy’s novel.
 What sets the film and the book’s premise apart from most other artistic post-apocalyptica is its sidestepping of the actual cause of the end of the world.
 The cataclysmic event that destroyed civilization is never specified and thus the universality of the concept of the world dying are made more accessible, emotional, and oddly relatable.
 The focus is not on why the world is ending or how, but what it means.
 By ignoring the root causes of its hellish premise, The Road forces us to pay attention to the figures within the dying landscape more so than the landscape itself, and in particular our two co-leads in the Boy (Smit-McPhee) and the Man (Mortensen), who are never given names.
 The Road asks the question, “Can the good and compassionate side of humanity survive and withstand its evil and selfish counterpart when all hope is lost in the world?”
 It’s a question that numerous movies pose to their audiences, but The Road frames the same unanswerable question so much better by ignoring all the nonessential details with which most end-of-the-world fiction unknowingly distracts their audience.

 If you can stomach the excessive gloom and repetitive style of John Hillcoat’s The Road, I recommend you check it out.
 It’s not the most outstanding take on post-apocalyptic fiction, as the premise is by default a difficult concept for authors to break down in a meaningful way, but Hillcoat manages to do it with and despite McCarthy’s guidance.

-SUMMARY & RECOMMENDATION: Though he often does it to his own detriment, Hillcoat captures the grimy, gritty, honest spirit of The Road through desolate imagery, creepy location-shooting, and cutting through all the bullshit to get to the core of what really fascinates us about the human condition amidst the end of the world.
+SUMMARY & RECOMMENDATION: Though he often does it to his detriment, Hillcoat captures the grimy, gritty, honest spirit of The Road through desolate imagery, creepy location-photography, and cutting extraneous thematic bullshit to reach the core of what fascinates us about the human condition amidst the end of the world.
 Oh, and Viggo Mortensen and Kodi Smit-McPhee are amazing.